slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Whether you think you can, or you think you can't, you're right.' -- Henry Ford*

 <!--
+- .
+Success is nothing but the accumulation of small things done consistently over a long period of time.
 > *'The pain I feel now is the happiness I had before.
 That’s the deal.' -- C.S.
 Lewis* silicon valley celebrate failure only after they achieve success